Android: Firebase Credentials

 Does switching from Legacy API to V1 require an update?

-No this is handled entirely from the OneSignal dashboard and if you already have the Android SDK in your app, no action is needed anywhere else.
+No. This is handled entirely from the OneSignal dashboard.
+If you already have the Android SDK in your app, no action is needed anywhere else.

 When is the actual deadline?

-June 2024 per Google's announcement here.
-Although it is not guaranteed that we will keep the ability to use the Legacy API until this deadline, so we would advise tracking our email notifications that are being sent about these changes, and ensure you make this change as soon as you can.
+July 2024 per Google's announcement here.
+However, it is not guaranteed that we will keep the ability to use the Legacy API until this deadline.
+We recommend making this change as soon as you can.

 How can I check to see which apps are still using the Legacy API?